An essential question for your upcoming succession - Do you have employment agreements for all your team?

 For your valued employees, if a new owner takes over your practice, it is likely they will have all employees sign new employment agreements.
 Typically, if specific employment arrangements should be retained, e.g., specific working arrangements, an employment agreement is a great way to lock this in and protect their position.

 From your successor’s perspective, mainly if your successor is external to your practice, not having employee agreements will raise some real concerns from their perspective.
-At the very least, they will see real risks with employees not having signed an employment agreement, and therefore not being subject to any contractual restraint and confidentiality.
+At the very least, they will see real risks with employees not having signed an employment agreement and, therefore, not being subject to any contractual restraint and confidentiality.
 This may very well hurt your practice price and retention mechanisms.

 In short, if you don’t have employment agreements in place with all staff, make this a priority today.